Kandan-Devops/BuildDevops/README.md

 # BuildDevops
-Build as a service ( Provision / deployed VMs on the Virtual Infrastructure.
+Build as a service ( Provision / deployed VMs on the Virtual Infrastructure).